Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 ![Attributes](/Assets/Screenshots/DataHub/Settings/Attributes/Attributes.png "[Attributes]")

 1. Click the attribute you want to edit in the list of attributes.
-  The *Edit Attribute* view is displayed.
+  The *Edit attribute* view is displayed.
 The *Data* tab is preselected.

   ![Edit attribute data](/Assets/Screenshots/DataHub/Settings/Attributes/EditAttribute_Data.png "[Edit attribute data]")